turingschool/front-end-curriculum/lessons/module-1/git-merge-conflicts.md

 <section class="checks-for-understanding">
 ### Instructions To Create a Merge Conflict
+##### Your goal is to see an error that says something like "error: failed to push some refs to github"
+##### When you see that error, follow the instructions at the bottom of the page to solve it!

 * Partner A makes a new repository on GitHub
 * Partner A adds Partner B as collaborator on GitHub